lamhoangtung/densenet121-quickdraw-doodle-recognition-challenge/README.md

 ## Suggession for improvement

 You can try these to improve the LB score:
-- Training with more data, you can use @beluga kernel to split and shuffle the data: https://www.kaggle.com/gaborfodor/shuffle-csvs
+- Training with more data, you can use [shuffle_csv.py](shuffle_csv.py) to split and shuffle the data
 - Bigger image size and bigger batch size (batch size should be as big as possible)
 - Try DenseNet 169
 - TTA (hflip) and ensemble